aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline.md

 # Application Pipeline

 Applications and Services are the most common use case for a deployment pipeline.
 In this pipeline type, it will get application source code files, tests, static analysis, database deployment, configuration, and other code to perform build, test, deploy, and release processes.
 The pipeline launches an environment from the compute image artifacts generated in the compute image pipeline.
-Acceptance and other automated tests are run on the environment(s) as part of the deployment pipeline.
+Integration and other automated tests are run on the environment(s) as part of the deployment pipeline.

 ```graphviz dot pipeline.png
 digraph G {